 Microsoft Vs Apple

-Apple threw the biggest commercial on Microsoft in 1984, which showed a hammer throwing guy running through the levels of blank-faced people in grey who were looking at a propaganda screen and destroying it with the hammer.
+Apple aired a commercial aimed at Microsoft in 1984, which showed a hammer throwing guy running through the levels of blank-faced people in grey who were looking at a propaganda screen and destroying it with the hammer.
 This commercial was referring to Microsoft as mild and conformist and Apple as the new advanced disruptor.

 Dominos Vs Subway